2-Panel Top Rail Arch

 1-3/8″ Thick – Interior Door

-An industry leading Door Warranty is provided for this door, including one-year limited coverage on unfinished (raw) doors, and five-year limited coverage on factory pre-finished doors.
+An industry-leading Warranty is provided for this door, including one-year limited coverage on unfinished (raw) doors, and five-year limited coverage on factory pre-finished doors.
 Please note that this extended warranty applies only to the construction of the door, and not the factory pre-finish itself.

-Panels are the large, wider boards used to fill the space between the stiles and rails.
-Our panels are solid wood (11/16” thick on this door)—much higher quality than pressboard panels with thin veneers, or hollow core panels.
+Panels are the large, wider boards that fill the space between the stiles and rails.
+Our panels are solid wood (11/16” thick on this door)—much higher quality than pressboard panels with thin veneers, or hollow core panels found on lower quality imports.
 Panels are manufactured with small width boards, edge glued to create the larger width panel.
 Individual boards are random widths, glued in alternating grain patterns to balance the panel and reduce the natural tendency of the wood to warp or cup.

 This door features a notched and gradual bevel panel profile and a beveled sticking profile as shown below.
 “Sticking” is the decorative trim wood placed between the stiles and rails and the panels of the door.